monashmicroimaging/gitbook-fiji-basics/part_5_scales_and_sizing.md

 Select **OK** to save the calibration changes, then save the image to maintain the calibration permanently.

 If preferred, you can also input the calibration in px/m via the **Set Scale** tool.
-To do this, go to **Analyze Set Scale**, as previously described.
+To do this, go to **Analyze -&gt; Set Scale**, as previously described.

 ![](/assets/part5/set_scale_menu_example2.jpg)